iridakos/goto/README.md

 ## goto completion

-`goto` comes with a nice auto-completion script so that whenever you press the `tab` key after the `goto` command, bash prompts with suggestions of the available aliases:
+`goto` comes with a nice auto-completion script so that whenever you press the `tab` key after the `goto` command, bash or zsh prompts with suggestions of the available aliases:

 ```bash
 $ goto <tab>